 Surviving the Civil War

-Each post in From the Archives tells a story of General George Washington's battlefield tent bearing witness to American history—from its fabrication in the 18th century to its current restoration.
-Today's post is the first in a three-part series describing the tent's fate between 1861 and 1881, when the country was at war with itself.
+General George Washington's headquarters tent witnessed many important periods in American history—from its fabrication in the 18th century to its current restoration.
+This is the first in a three-part series describing the tent's fate during the Civil War.

 “Save in defense of my native state, I never again desire to draw my sword...”